-- Proportion of acute stroke patients with documentation indicating initial screening for post-stroke depression was performed (either informally or using a formal screening tool) in the acute care, rehabilitation, long-term care and community settings (e.g., homecare) setting.
+- Proportion of people with acute stroke with documentation indicating initial screening for post-stroke depression was performed (either informally or using a formal screening tool) in the acute care, rehabilitation, long-term care and community settings (e.g., homecare) setting.
 (Core Indicator)

-- Proportion of acute stroke patients referred for additional assessment or intervention for a suspected diagnosis of depression.
+- Proportion of people with acute stroke referred for additional assessment or intervention for a suspected diagnosis of depression.

-- Recommendations for screening and assessment of PSD and corresponding performance measures apply across the continuum of stroke care and should be considered in the acute, early rehabilitation and longer-term recovery phases and in all healthcare settings.
+- Recommendations for screening and assessment of post-stroke depression and corresponding performance measures apply across the continuum of stroke care and should be considered in the acute, early rehabilitation, and longer-term recovery in the community, and apply across all healthcare settings.

-- When monitoring these performance measures it is important to record when and in what context (continuum of care) the measurements were conducted, as well as the specific tools used for measurement.
+- When monitoring these performance measures, it is important to record when and in what context (continuum of care) the measurements were conducted, as well as the specific tools used for measurement.

 - Data for measurement may be found through primary chart audit.
 Data quality will be dependent on the quality of documentation by healthcare professionals.

 - For people who have experienced a stroke referred to psychiatry, information may be available through provincial physician billing databases; some privacy regulations may limit access to certain data.

 - For persons over 65 years old, information on medication prescriptions may be available through provincial and territorial senior drug benefit plan databases.

-- For performance measure 3, the issue addressed is to increase the number of patients with PSD who are adequately treated, and reduce the number of people who have experienced a stroke with depression who are untreated (depressive disorder + no antidepressant medication) and undertreated (depressive symptoms + antidepressant medication + ongoing symptoms).
+- For performance measure 3, the intent is to increase the number of people with post-stroke depression who are adequately treated and reduce the number of people who have experienced a stroke with depression who are untreated (depressive disorder + no antidepressant medication) and undertreated (depressive symptoms + antidepressant medication + ongoing symptoms).
 This should be considered in the measurement and analysis plan.

 Health Care Provider Information

-- Table 1B: Summary Table for Selected Pharmacotherapy for Post-Stroke Depression
+- Table 1C: Summary Table for Selected Pharmacotherapy for Post-Stroke Depression

 - Evidence-based Review of Post-Stroke Depression (EBRSR)